 This Or That?
-White Fir, Fir Needle and Fir Balsam
+Silver Fir, Fir Needle and Fir Balsam

 After a tiring day, a little relaxation is typically in order.
-To soothe tired muscles, use White Fir essential oil.
+To soothe tired muscles, use Silver Fir essential oil.
 It may also help clear the lungs to inspire easy breathing.
-Fir Needle is powerful against infection while fighting fatigue and cold symptoms.
-A wonderful decongestant, Fir Balsam may help gently uplifts sullen emotions.
+Fir Needle is powerful against environmental forces while fighting fatigue and symptoms of common ailments.
+A wonderful respiratory support, Fir Balsam may help gently uplift sullen emotions.